2025–2029 ICC Women's Championship

-The 2025–2029 ICC Women's Championship will be the fourth edition of the ICC Women's Championship, a One Day International (ODI) cricket competition that will be contested by eleven teams, to determine qualification for the 2029 Women's Cricket World Cup.
+The 2025–2029 ICC Women's Championship is the fourth edition of the ICC Women's Championship, a One Day International (ODI) cricket competition that is being contested by eleven teams, to determine qualification for the 2029 Women's Cricket World Cup.
 Each team will play a total of eight three-match series, with four of them played at home, and four played away.

 In November 2024, the International Cricket Council (ICC) announced that they were expanding the Women's Championship from ten teams to eleven teams, therefore including Zimbabwe in future editions of the competition.

 Teams

 The following teams will participate in the Women's Championship:

 Schedule

 The ICC announced the following home and away schedule for each team: